 If You Give Your Baby Up for Adoption, Do You Name Him/Her?

-Naming a baby when he or she is born can be an important way to start a life.
-When you’re placing your baby for adoption with their adoptive family, the rite of passage of giving a baby their name may seem a little more confusing.
+Naming a baby can be an important way to start a life.
+When you’re placing your baby for adoption with their adoptive family, giving a baby their name may seem a little more confusing.
 You might be wondering, “Do I name the baby, or do the adoptive parents?
 Do we name the baby together?
 Once you give your child up for adoption, can the other person change their name?”

 Here, find the answers to these and other common questions you may have about naming your baby in adoption.